On Air Now

 Mark Hamill made all the time in the world for those ill and recovering at a hospital in London, U.K., on Wednesday.
 The 64-year-old actor surprised patients at Guys Hospital in the city with a visit to mark Star Wars Day on May 4th.

 David Beckham surprised a paramedic and her elderly patient with a hot cup of tea and coffee when he spotted them in the cold waiting for an ambulance.
 Picture: Twitter

 One trucker can thank his lucky stars that the 48-year-old movie star was on hand to save his life after his truck rolled over and caught on fire.
-Brett Kyle was pulled from the burning site by Foxx and other good samaritans on Monday night.
+Brett Kyle was pulled from the burning site by Foxx and other good samaritans.
 "Jamie didn’t hesitate.
 He jumped out and ran to the car," a member of his team told ABC News of the accident.
-However, the actor has been quick to deny his is a hero on his Instagram account.
+Picture: Instagram

-The Hollywood actress visited Kosair Children's Hospital in her hometown of Louisville, Kentucky on Christmas Eve, where she spent some of her free time cheering up young patients.
+The Hollywood actress visited Kosair Children's Hospital in her hometown of Louisville, Kentucky, where she spent some of her free time cheering up young patients.
 During her annual visit, the Oscar winner happily posed for photos and chatted with families.
 Picture: Facebook

 Is there anything Ed Sheeran won't do for his pals?
 When a friend from the past, Amy Wage, was struggling to make ends meet, she approached Ed.
 He invited her to work with him they ended up writing a song together - ' Thinking Out Loud' - which was included on his Delux album.
 The revenue Amy earned from this song means that she 'never has to worry about money again'.
 Picture: Twitter